cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     touchDragCallback: any;
 }

+// Warning: (ae-missing-release-tag) "PTScaling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+type PTScaling = {
+    suvbwToSuvlbm?: number
+    suvbwToSuvbsa?: number
+}

 // Warning: (ae-forgotten-export) The symbol "SharedToolProp" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "PublicToolProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //